philcockfield/-fs-stylus/README.md

 ## Usage
-Pass a path, or array of paths, of the folders containing your css:
+Pass a path (or array of paths) to the folders containing your source files (.css, .styl):

 ```js
 import css from "fs-css";